esprfid/esp-rfid/README.md

 Build and upload code : pio run --target upload --upload-port COM12

+NOTE: In case you want to automate the process without writing commands, set "upload_port = /dev/ttyUSB0" to point to your port and also, you might want to set "build_flags = -Wl,-Tesp8266.flash.4m.ld" according to your pletform spiffs size.

 ### Pin Layout

 The following table shows the typical pin layout used for connecting MFRC522 hardware to ESP: